 To offer these qualifications, a centre must be approved by LASER.
-For further information about becoming an Approved Centre or working in partnership with a Approved Centre please visit our website.
+For further information about becoming an Approved Centre or working in partnership with an Approved Centre please visit our website.

-Existing approved centres must be approved to deliver this qualification.
-Please contact quality@laserawards.org.uk for further information.
+Existing approved centres must complete a New Programme-Provider Course Notification Form before starting to deliver the qualification, which is available via our Quartz Web Portal.
 Full details of all LASER requirements are provided in the LASER centre handbook which is also available via our Quartz Web Portal.